doxa-tech/rencontredejeunesse/README.md

 ```

 In this example, `Welcome`, `Twotiles`, etc...
 Are all self-contained components
 that will be included on the home page by Astro.
-In this case those components are defined in `scr/components/home`
+Components of the home page are
-.
+defined in `scr/components/home/`.

 Here is an example of a component: